eMahtab/container-with-most-water/README.md

 ![Area with most water](example.jpg?raw=true "Title")

+The above vertical lines are represented by array [1,8,6,2,5,4,8,3,7].
+In this case, the max area of water (blue section) the container can contain is 49.

 **This a beautiful question showing, how to use the two pointer approach for better runtime**

 ### Implementation 1 : O(n^2)